Webinars & Trainings

 Join us for this information-packed webinar where we will explore the various resources, programs, and services that AHI can offer to help improve adolescent health in your community.
 This webinar is intended for state adolescent health coordinators, providers, health professionals, health center managers, and other youth-serving professionals.

 Addressing Food Insecurity with Adolescent Patients

 Food insecurity affects our adolescent patients, but may often go unnoticed in health care settings.
 How can providers and health care professionals better understand the unique challenges faced by adolescents and examine the role we play in helping connect patients to food and community nutrition resources?
-Join the Adolescent Health Initiative, the Regional Alliance for Healthy Schools, and Food Gatherers for an interactive webinar, Addressing Food Insecurity with Adolescent Patients, on December 19th from 1:00-2:00 pm EST. This engaging professional development opportunity will help attendees better understand food insecurity, recognize how food is a social determinant of health, and increase comfort level with routine screening for food insecurity with adolescent patients.
-Physicians, nurses, dietitians, social workers, and other health professionals can register by December 17th to reserve your spot!
+Join the Adolescent Health Initiative, the Regional Alliance for Healthy Schools, Food Gatherers, for an interactive webinar, Addressing Food Insecurity with Adolescent Patients.
+This engaging professional development opportunity will help attendees better understand food insecurity, recognize how food is a social determinant of health, and increase comfort level with routine screening for food insecurity with adolescent patients.

 Presenters joining AHI are:

 - Shaira Daya, MPH, RD, Nutrition Projects Manager, Food Gatherers

 - Allison Mankowski, MPH, RD, CSSD, Registered Dietitian, Regional Alliance for Healthy Schools